Marilyn Ghigliotti

-Marilyn Ghigliotti (born August 10, 1961) is an American actress, producer, director and make-up artist best known for playing Veronica Loughran in Clerks.
+Marilyn Ghigliotti is an American actress, producer, director and make-up artist best known for playing Veronica Loughran in Clerks.

 Life and career

 Clerks director Kevin Smith cast her for her ability to cry while reciting a monologue for the audition.
 She later auditioned for Smith's Mallrats and was offered the role of Kim in Chasing Amy, but was not comfortable with kissing another woman on film.

-She moved to Sayreville, New Jersey, where she attended middle school and graduated from Sayreville War Memorial High School in 1979.
-After high school, she earned her beautician license to do make-up and hair professionally.
-She worked at hair salons and later entered acting.
-Both of her parents are from Puerto Rico.

-She performed in community theater in the New Jersey area.
-Since moving to Los Angeles in 1998, aside from her acting work, Ghigliotti works as a make-up artist in the TV/film industry as well as side work as a wedding stylist.